Using Your Card

 The system may not allow holds on items for several reasons.
 Holds are not allowed if:

-• You already have a hold on the same title.
+• You already have a hold on the same item.

 • Your account privilege has expired.
 In this case, you should see the message, “privilege expired.”

-• The items is not part of a holdable collection, such as Express items or reference materials.
+• The item is not part of a holdable collection, such as Express items or reference materials.

-• The only available copy is at a library that is not currently participating in sending holds.
+• The only available copy is at a library that is not participating in sending holds.

 If more information is needed, please contact your local library.